Killing two birds with one stone: Integrations and Identity and Access Management

 Building an integration, leveraging a managed integration service, or using another integration software product, saves Organisation X up to $74,000 per year.
 This is pure cost saving and does not count the other value-added work the IT staff is able to take on, or the increased employee satisfaction as a result of eliminating the manual processes associated with IT provisioning.

 Since we are digital crafts(wo)men, we love to explore new options with you.
 We are also true blue coffee lovers.
 So if you’re keen to explore options, the coffee is on us.
 Ideas are free as well.
 We want to enable you to work smarter, and embrace a “no worries” lifestyle.
-If this sounds like an appealing prospect, schedule a conversation with us here!
+If this sounds like an appealing prospect, request a conversation with us here!

 Image credit: George Prentzas on Unsplash